songc0a/Reparameterized_Helmholtz_Equation/README.md

 * **Core Loss Function**: The novel loss function based on the  **Helmholtz Equation Parameterized by Amplitude and Unwrapped Phase**.

 ---
+### 📊 Overview of Numerical Experiments
+---

+To comprehensively evaluate the superiority of the proposed method compared to the conventional loss function, we conducted **5 core numerical experiments** in the paper.
+The results fully demonstrate that, even when utilizing a simple fully connected neural network, our method can achieve a significant improvement in accuracy across velocity models of varying complexity.
+The experiments cover both 2D multi-source and 3D single-source wavefield simulations:

+1. **2D Layered Model Baseline Test (5 Hz, 30,000 sampling points)**: Based on the layered velocity field from the Sigsbee2A model, this test verifies the distinct advantages of the novel loss function over the conventional method in terms of convergence speed and multi-source wavefield reconstruction accuracy.
+2. **2D Layered Model Sparse Sampling Test (5 Hz, 3,000 sampling points)**: By drastically reducing the training samples to one-tenth of the original scale, this test verifies the strong robustness of the proposed method under the condition of extremely few spatial collocation points.
+3. **2D Layered Model High-Frequency Test (10 Hz, 60,000 sampling points)**: By increasing the simulation frequency, this test specifically verifies the effectiveness of the proposed method in overcoming the severe spatial oscillations of high-frequency wavefields and mitigating the severe spectral bias problem of neural networks.
+4. **2D Overthrust Complex Model Test (4 Hz, 180,000 sampling points)**: Within the complex Overthrust structural model featuring strong lateral heterogeneity, this test verifies the feasibility and outstanding performance of the new method in multi-source simulations for complex media compared to the conventional method.
+5. **3D Overthrust Complex Model Test (8 Hz, 80,000 sampling points)**: Extending the theoretical framework into three-dimensional space, this test successfully verifies its high efficiency and high precision in single-source wavefield simulations for 3D complex media.
+---
 ## ⚙️ Environment Setup

 The code is implemented in Python using TensorFlow 2.4.0.
 To ensure the reproducibility of the experimental results, the code execution is restricted to a deterministic computational mode.